-- WAC 246-841A-578 Alternative program graduates-Eligibility to apply for nursing assistant certification.
-To be eligible to apply for nursing assistant certification, a graduate from an alternative program must: - (1) Be currently credentialed as a home care aide-certified under chapter 18.88B RCW; or - (2) Be a medical assistant-certified as defined in WAC 246-841A-535(2); - (3) Have completed a cardiopulmonary resuscitation course; and - (4) Have successfully completed the competency evaluation.
+Alternative program graduates-Eligibility to receivereceive apply for receive a nursing assistant certification.

+To be eligible to receivereceiveapply for receive a nursing assistant certification, a graduate from an alternative program must:

+- (1) Be currently credentialed as a home care aide-certified under chapter 18.88B RCW; or - (2) Be a medical assistant-certified as defined in WAC 246 841A 535(246-841A-535(2); - (3) Have completed a cardiopulmonary resuscitation course; and - (4) Have successfully completed the competency evaluation.